1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

 ```
 - Follow steps to setup your Amazon Cognito Authentication workflow

-> When you register Amazon Cognito user, please remember to use the same email address registered above on 1Kosmos Dev Portal
+> For purpose of above trial site, you may have to use same user email on both cognito as well a 1Kosmos Dev Portal.
 > You can request a dedicated trial in which you will be able to link your Amazon Cognito User Pool with BlockID platform (<i>more information below</i>)

 BlockID Step-up will be integrated into the sign-in flow as a custom challenge.